merkle-open/SitecoreBlog/docs/_posts/2022-11-15-decision-table.md

 ---

 ![Project Decision Table](../files/2022/11/decision-tables.jpg  "Project Decision Table of merkleinc.com")
-# Sitecore - Navigate your project into the right direction with a decision table
+# Sitecore - Lead your project into the right direction with a decision table

 One of the things I have learned over the last twelve years in software development of web projects: Don't underestimate the effort and work around the actual implementation process.